stealjs/steal/docs/pages/project-exporting.md

 ### "steal"

-The `steal` property specifies SystemJS and StealJS overwrites.
-Set the [System.main] property as follows to tell SystemJS to use `src/bit-tabs.js` as the starting point of the application.
+The `steal` property specifies StealJS overwrites.
+Set the [config.main] property as follows to tell Steal to use `src/bit-tabs.js` as the starting point of the application.
 The "npmIgnore" property tells StealJS to ignore processing the package.json files of certain dependencies.

 > In the steal property, create a "main" property that points to the main entry-point.
 And,
 > set "npmIgnore" to ignore dependencies that aren't needed by the browser.